VolodiaPG/penguin/README.md

 1. Open VSCode and make sure you have the _Remote - Containers_ extension installed (`ms-vscode-remote.remote-containers`)
 2. Choose (at the bottom left corner) `open folder in container`
-3. Let the process finish (sometimes when building the docker image the process can be stuck and you'll need to restart VSCode)
+3. Let the process finish (sometimes when building the Docker image the process can be stuck and you'll need to restart VSCode)

 > ### Some issues
 >